mrcoles/readmd/README.md

 Make Markdown Easier to Read as Plaintext
 =========================================

+Install with `pip install readmd`

-For example, take this file:
+Example - take this file:

     A markdown file
     ===